 Gruters notes a number of intersections on Interstate-75 in Sarasota County are scheduled down the road to be converted to diverging diamonds; the nation’s first such intersection opened in Sarasota at University Parkway in 2017.

 “Given the amount of time to permit the Fort Hamer bridge, I have concerns whether my-soon-to-be grandchildren will ever see that bridge,” he said.

-The environmental conditions in Southwest Florida tie together with infratructural needs.
+The environmental conditions in Southwest Florida tie together with infrastructural needs.
 Many of Robinson’s personal priorities include funding to tackle flood prevention in beachfront communities like Holmes Beach.
 Even projects like repopulating oyster populations in the Manatee River have economic and ecological benefits attached that reach far beyond breeding bivalves.

 Gruters said he will work to make sure Florida gets solid funding for arts grants.
-Last year $19 million out of $21 million reuested made it into the final budget, and he wants full funding this year.
+Last year $19 million out of $21 million requested made it into the final budget, and he wants full funding this year.
 And while he considers it unlikely the Sadowski Trust will go unraided in 2020, he noted Southwest Florida suffers particular problems with affordable and workforce housing, so it’s in the best interest for lawmakers to defend that revenue.

 Lawmakers throughout the region recognize the need to work together across party lines (though Good is the only Democratic lawmaker living between Naples and Bradenton this side of Lake Okeechobee).